ReproNim/reproflow-data-sync/code/README.md

 # ReproNim ReproFlow Data Analysis

+## Timing Data Model

+Probably timing data model can be described as parallel swimlanes of data, where each lane is a different filtered data source, and the goal is to synchronize the lanes.
+The lanes are:
+- `timing-DICOMs` JSONL with from the MRI scanner, sequential list of A) `MRI` images, B) `study` and C) `series` list.
+- `timing-psychopy` JSONL logs with events pulse events and QR codes original events.
+- `timing-reprostim-videos` JSONL logs from the videos with QR codes.
+- `timing-birch` JSONL log from birch device filtered by preliminary time frame.
+- `timing-events` JSONL log with list of events/marks used to sync lines.
+It should be sequential list of events with timestamps and unique IDs.
+Idea is to proces all swimlanes data and put necessary event UID where it's possible to detect, so we can sync/link all data sources together and then analyze time offsets.

+## Algorithm
 Algorithm proposals for the ReproFlow time synchronization effort:
 - Collect data from different sources: psychopy logs, DICOMs, and videos with QR codes with `collect_data.sh` script.
 As result it should produce session folder like `ses-20240604` with all necessary data and structure listed below:
   - `birch` folder JSONL log from birch device.